sslead/sat-groundtrack/README.md

 # sat-groundtrack
-This program plots a groundtrack of the TOPEX/Poseidon satellite using basemap.
+This program calculates plots the groundtrack of a satellite's orbit using basemap.